sanbor/cv/index.markdown

 5. *2010 - 2011* Computer Engineering @ Universidad de Buenos Aires.

 6. *2008 - 2010* Freelancing @ Webs with love.
-    - An incredible experience, working in a variety of projects: wrote my first game for a non-profit marketing consultant, a board-like game written in AS3;
-    redesigned and rewrote an app to track stock in stores for a marketing agency in PHP using CodeIgniter framework.
+    - An incredible experience, working on a variety of projects: wrote my first game for a non-profit marketing consultant, a board-like game written in AS3; redesigned and rewrote an app to track stock in stores for a marketing agency in PHP using CodeIgniter framework.
 Designed websites using WordPress.
 Also maintained osCommerce, Drupal and Joomla websites.
     Learned how to manage  projects, deal with clients, and market my services.

 7. *2006 - 2008* Working @ W3 Comunicaciones as web developer.
-    - Worked performing maintenance for Citibank's Latin American wesites using HTML, CSS and JS.
+    - Maintained Citibank's Latin American websites using HTML, CSS and JS.
     Successfully convinced the company to style only using CSS instead of tables.
 Several projects in Flash using AS2.

 8. *2000 - 2006* High School @ Fernando Fader, CENS.